-The American Studies minor involves the study of humanity in the United States from various disciplinary perspectives.
-In their selected coursework, American Studies minors gain understanding of the important social and cultural patterns that have evolved within the United States from the time of its founding through the present day.
+The American Studies minor involves the study of humanity in the United States from historical and cultural perspectives.
+American Studies minors gain understanding of important historical and cultural developments within the United States while also engaging in the methodologies of different academic disciplines.